 I froze.

-“You know that climbing on trees is forbidden?”
+that climbing on trees is forbidden?”

 It was hard to deny.
 Hinschman’s voice never allowed a way out.
 “It is just to protect you”, he continued in a more amical tone, and then he repeated the tiring thing about our family that was under suspicion anyway, and was I going to cause problems for them all?
 “And what have you got behind your back?”
 Because I was trying to disappear, trying to hide my rope.